 SEEMF is the biggest media conference in South, Central and Eastern Europe, bringing editors, media CEO, journalists, media experts and politicians together.
 Every year more than 300 media representatives particiapte in SEEMF.
 It is organised by SEEMO in cooperation with the German Konrad Adenauer Stiftung and the Central European Initiative and in regular partnership with South East and Central Europe PR Organisation (SECEPRO), International Academy in Belgrade and International Institute - International Media Center, Vienna.

-XI South East Europe Media Forum in Sofia, Bulgaria on 27- 28 November 2017- leading regional media event - More than 400 participants from more than 30 countries + Commission on Media Policy on 29 November 2017 in Sofia, Bulgaria
+XII South East Europe Media Forum in Tirana, Albania on 15- 17 November 2018- leading regional media event - More than 400 participants from more than 30 countries.
+Registration: firstname.lastname@example.org

 Freedom of expression and freedom of the media are cornerstones of liberal democracies and they are crucial for the functioning of our societies.
 Yet, all over South East Europe the media and individual journalists are facing difficult professional and economic conditions.